lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

     - `Keccak256`: The content is an keccak256 32 bytes hash.
     - `AssetURI`: The content is bytes containing the following format:
         - `bytes4(keccak256('hashFunctionName'))` + `bytes32(assetHash)` + `utf8ToHex('ipfs://QmQ2CN2VUdb5nVAz28R47aWP6BjDLPGNJaSBniBuZRs3Jt')`
-        - Hash function types can be:
+        - Hash function bytes4 see below
-            - `keccak256('keccak256')` = `0xb7845733`
-            - TODO add more
     - `JSONURI`: The content is bytes containing the following format:
         - `bytes4(keccak256('hashFunctionName'))` + `bytes32(jsonHash)` + `utf8ToHex('ipfs://QmQ2CN2VUdb5nVAz28R47aWP6BjDLPGNJaSBniBuZRs3Jt')`
-        - Hash function names like above.
+        - Hash function bytes4 see below
     - `URI`: The content is an URI encoded as UTF8 string.
     - `Markdown`: The content is structured Markdown mostly encoded as UTF8 string.
     - `0x134...`: If the value type is a specific hash than the return value is expected to equal that hash (This is used for specific e.g. `LSP4Type`).